vladcalin/blog_sources/content/articles/2017-02-06-what_is_microservice.md

 So, what is microservice?

 I am sure that you heard this term and wondered why everybody is talking about it.
 What is it?
 What is it good for?
-What are the alternatives?
+What problems does this solve?

-In this article I am going to write a little about this phenomenon that is supposed to change the world.
+In this article I am going to write a little about this phenomenon that is supposed to change the world (and currently does).

 So, what is a microservice?
 ===========================

-A microservice is... well... a service ... that is small...
+A microservice is... well... a service ... that is small... and does things... and is webscale... and... whatever....

 Joking aside, a microservice is a stand-alone service (application) that provides simple and independent functionality for a larger system.
 By simple and independent functionality I want to say that it is responsible in managing a single kind of information/entities (users, subscriptions, notifications, etc) or as fewer as possible.

-A larger system that is developed by using a microservice architecture can be scaled (horizontaly) more easily, can handle failiures, does not need huge investments in performant hardware.
+A larger system that is developed by using a microservice architecture is composed from a number of independent microservices that communicate with each other over the network.
+Such systems can be scaled (horizontaly) more easily, can handle failiures, does not need huge investments in performant hardware.

 With this architecture, there appear multiple problems that must be handled:

 - how do these services communicate with each other?
+How does this affect performance?
+What happens when the network fails?
 - how do these services find out about each other?
 - with multiple instances of the same service, how can I balance the load more efficiently?
-- network issues, they always appear :)
 - how do I handle security?
 - many others :(

+These questions are natural but they involve a broader discussion and I am not going to cover these aspects, at least not now.

 What is it good for?
 ====================